jina-ai/jina/docs/chapters/traversal/index.md

 ![granularity](img/granularity.png)

-The previous code sample & graph demonstrates the basic idea of a `Chunk` in a `Document`.
+The above code sample & graph demonstrates the basic idea of a `Chunk` in a `Document`.
 At the beginning, we initialised a `Document` with `granularity=0` (by default).
 We then initialised two chunks and add them to the `root` document.
 Two things happened when adding the `chunk` to `root`: